mrKappa27/aws-bootcamp-cruddur-2023/journal/week6.md

 ### Test Service

-Use sessions manager to connect to the EC2 instance.
+Use sessions manager to connect to the Fargate instance.

 #### Test RDS Connection